Hazel Lyon

 Hazel Lyon was born in 1931 and did her four year stint after she left school in 1945, first in the offices sending out invoices and dealing with credit notes, and then in the wine and spirit department where she became a dab hand at filling whisky bottles.

 After her three children had grown up Lily returned to the brewery in the Second World War to work in the yeast room.
-After that she served in the on-site bar where staff could drink their free “allowance” of beer.
+Then she served in the on-site bar where staff could drink their free “allowance” of beer.
 Widowed when she was 54 she stayed on throughout the 1950s and 60s and by the time she finally retired at the age of 74 she had a grand total of 42 years service.
 She used to say: “The hardest part of working at the brewery is walking there and walking home.”

 Hazel Lyon was also connected to the brewery through her husband, Derek Lyon, who was born in 1926.
 His father was Alexander Lyon, the son of a traction engine driver from Aberdeenshire who had moved to Yorkshire in the early 1890s.
 After leaving school to become an assistant at the co-op in Woodlesford Alexander moved to Bentley’s where he eventually became the yard foreman.
 In 1923 he married Edna Claybrough, the daughter of a Rothwell pit engine winder.
 After Alexander’s death in 1943 she lived rent free in a small cottage near the brewery entrance carrying out the unpaid duty of locking the offices and gates every night.